 Download Our Newsletter

 PEP Talks is PEP for Seniors' monthly newsletter, distributed to approximately 12,000 households in the Parkchester Condominiums, and to a few other places in the community.
-Please click here (PDF, 1MB) to download our most recent issue.
+Please click below to download our most recent issues.

 Calendar of Activities